 We can"t emphasize strongly enough the importance of completing these registrations early.Top

-If you wish to apply for a NIDRR grant, identify an appropriate grant competition.
+If you wish to apply for a NIDILRR grant, identify an appropriate grant competition.
 Not all grant areas are funded every year, so it is important to determine which areas are likely to be competed in a given year and the dates of the competitions.
 A listing of planned and open competitions can be found at ED"s Forecast of Funding Opportunities.

 Information and links to NIAs (which announce the opening of grant competitions), as well as recent NPPs and NFPs can be found at the Federal Register.
 NIAs include links to application packages.
-You can also search for open NIDRR grant announcements and application packages by using Grants.gov"s advanced search form.
+You can also search for open NIDILRR grant announcements and application packages by using Grants.gov"s advanced search form.

 Once you locate a competition in which you are interested, you can begin writing your application.
 See the section "writing a successful application" for tips on writing your application.